Overhead camshaft engine: Timing belt / timing chain

 The rotation of a camshaft is driven by a crankshaft.
 Many 21st century engines use a toothed timing belt made from rubber and kevlar to drive the camshaft.
 Timing belts are inexpensive, produce minimal noise and have no need for lubrication.
 A disadvantage of timing belts is the need for regular replacement of the belt; recommended belt life typically varies between approximately 50000–100000 km.
 If the timing belt is not replaced in time and fails and the engine is an interference engine, major engine damage is possible.
+The engines timing will most likely also have to be restored or reconfigured if repaired, since the timings such as ignition and valve movement will usually be off.

 The first known automotive application of timing belts to drive overhead camshafts was the 1953 Devin Panhard racing specials built for the SCCA H-modified racing series in the United States.
 These engines were based on Panhard OHV flat-twin engines, which were converted to SOHC engines using components from Norton motorcycle engines.
 The first production car to use a timing belt was the 1962 Glas 1004 compact coupe.

 Another camshaft drive method commonly used on modern engines is a timing chain, constructed from one or two rows of metal roller chains.
 By the early 1960s most production automobile overhead camshaft designs used chains to drive the camshaft(s).
 Timing chains do not usually require replacement at regular intervals, however the disadvantage is that they are noisier than timing belts.